Apple Watch SE could make it easier to jump on the smartwatch bandwagon

 Though it's much like the current Series 3 watch in appearance, the Watch SE contains a more powerful processor than Apple's older timepiece.
 The Series 3 dates back to 2017, so customers may well be reassured to know Apple is doing more than rebadging an old product; the company has given the gadget a much-needed internal refresh to make it relevant in 2020 and beyond.

-As you might expect from a less expensive model, the SE doesn't have all the advanced features of Apple's higher-end watches, such as fall detection or an ECG monitor, but it still has a number of fitness tracking capabilities.
+As you might expect from a less expensive model, the SE doesn't have all the advanced features of Apple's higher-end watches, such as the FDA cleared ECG app, but it still has a number of fitness tracking capabilities and the fall detection feature introduced in the Series 4.
 These include the same accelerometer, gyroscope, and always-on altimeter as the new Apple Watch Series 6.
 The company also promises larger and easier to read metrics on its "most advanced" watch display, which is actually 30 percent bigger than the screen on the Series 3.

 Apple's September event is usually an opportunity for the company to show off its latest iPhones, but with no phones making an appearance Tuesday, watches were able to take center stage.
 We're expecting to see Apple unveil the iPhone 12 in just a few weeks, but until then, the company has offered up some things to get excited about.